Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 Tip: There is a smooth side and a slightly textured side (small dots) to the paper, so pay attention to which side you want up.

 - Weave strips to create a woven silver fabric effect.
 Make sure to attach the loose ends of all the strips securely on both sides with a tiny bit of water.
 Roll out a backing sheet from lump clay to stabilize the woven "silver fabric".
-See my Silver Metal Clay Weaving Tutorial for step-by-step instructions and diagrams.
+See my silver metal clay weaving tutorial for step-by-step instructions and diagrams.
+(Tip: Use a higher shrinkage silver clay for the backing sheet to create a domed effect.)

 - Create fine silver origami by cutting and folding PMC Sheet or Art Clay Silver Paper.